ZoomInfo Technologies Inc. (ZI)'s latest performance is not what we had anticipated

 ZoomInfo Technologies Inc. (NASDAQ: ZI) Trading Performance Indicators

-Check out the current performance indicators for ZoomInfo Technologies Inc. (ZI).
-In the past quarter, the stock posted a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 19.93.
-Likewise, its price to free cash flow for the trailing twelve months is 61.36.
+ZoomInfo Technologies Inc. (ZI) is currently performing well based on its current performance indicators.
+A quick ratio of 1.10 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 21.12.
+Likewise, its price to free cash flow for the trailing twelve months is 65.04.

 Technical Analysis of ZoomInfo Technologies Inc. (ZI)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.04 million.
-That was inferior than the volume of 3.98 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 85.89%.
-Additionally, its Average True Range was 2.00.
+The latest stats from [ZoomInfo Technologies Inc., ZI] show that its last 5-days average volume of 4.41 million was superior to 3.99 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 82.60%.
+Additionally, its Average True Range was 2.24.

-During the past 100 days, ZoomInfo Technologies Inc.’s (ZI) raw stochastic average was set at 72.25%, which indicates a significant decrease from 99.72% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 49.65% in the past 14 days, which was lower than the 63.55% volatility it showed in the past 100 days.
+During the past 100 days, ZoomInfo Technologies Inc.’s (ZI) raw stochastic average was set at 65.38%, which indicates a significant increase from 56.75% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 61.37% in the past 14 days, which was lower than the 63.63% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $44.36, while its 200-day Moving Average is $47.57.
-However, in the short run, ZoomInfo Technologies Inc.’s stock first resistance to watch stands at $46.26.
-Second resistance stands at $46.64.
-The third major resistance level sits at $47.38.
-If the price goes on to break the first support level at $45.14, it is likely to go to the next support level at $44.40.
-Assuming the price breaks the second support level, the third support level stands at $44.02.
+At the time of writing, stock’s 50-day Moving Average is $44.95, while its 200-day Moving Average is $47.33.
+Now, the first resistance to watch is $46.61.
+This is followed by the second major resistance level at $48.82.
+The third major resistance level sits at $50.15.
+If the price goes on to break the first support level at $43.07, it is likely to go to the next support level at $41.74.
+Assuming the price breaks the second support level, the third support level stands at $39.53.

 ZoomInfo Technologies Inc. (NASDAQ: ZI) Key Stats